Visiting the GP - What you should know

 What do I need to know before I visit the doctor?

 If your TSH level falls anywhere within the "normal range" then your doctor may tell you that the test is normal, but this test does not rule out hypothyroidism.
 In some people the TSH is very sensitive and reliable, but in others it is not.
-If you have classic symptoms of hypothyroidism, antibodies present, family history of autoimmune disease and low circulating thyroxine levels (in the normal range or below the normal range) then there is a good chance that you are in the early stages of thyroid disease.
+If you have classic symptoms of hypothyroidism, antibodies present, family history of autoimmune disease and low circulating thyroxine levels (in the normal range or below the normal range) then you may be in the early stages of thyroid disease.
 You should ask for a thyroid function test and ask for a copy.
 Blood tests should be used as a guide and should not replace clinical evaluation (classic symptoms and signs).

 Depression or dysthymia (mild depression) can be a symptom of hypothyroidism.
 One of the reasons why some people who take thyroxine (T4) still suffer from depression is that they may not be on the right dose.
-However some people only feel better on a combination therapy of T4 and T3.
+However some people, who are on full replacement therapy, only feel better on a combination therapy of T4 and T3.
 Research has shown that people with a commonly inherited variation in the DIO2 gene don't feel well on T4 alone.
 DIO2 activates T4 by converting it to T3.
-People who have this variation are not able to convert T4 to T3 in all tissues including the brain and this may result in depression and their psychological well-being only improves on a combination therapy of T4 and T3 (http://press.endocrine.org/doi/full/10.1210/jc.2008-1301).
+People who have this variation may not able to convert T4 to T3 in all tissues including the brain and this may result in depression and their psychological well-being only improves on a combination therapy of T4 and T3 (if the dose of T4 and T3 is right).
+See link below for more information.

 If T4 alone is not effective then a GP or an endocrinologist may be able to prescribe a combination therapy of T4 and T3.
 However it is important to note that the dose of both T4 and T3 needs to be optimal.
 If the T4 is reduced too much and not replaced with enough T3, then people will not notice any improvements.

-An alarming number of thyroid patients are on antidepressants instead of proper treatment of thyroid disease!
-Antidepressants can have some serious side effects and these medications can make the depression worse.
-Once a thyroid patient is on antidepressants it will also become more difficult to monitor the treatment for the thyroid condition, because the symptoms and signs of too little or too much thyroid hormone may be confused with the side effects of the antidepressants.
-It is always very important to ask your doctor or pharmacist for a list of possible side effects of any prescribed medication before you consider the risks and possible benefits.
+An alarming number of thyroid patients are on antidepressants and some of these people may not receive proper treatment for their thyroid condition.
+Antidepressants can have some serious side effects.
+Once a thyroid patient is on antidepressants it may also become more difficult to monitor the treatment for the thyroid condition, because the symptoms and signs of too little or too much thyroid hormone may be confused with the side effects of the antidepressants.
+It is always very important to ask your doctor or pharmacist for a list of possible side effects of any prescribed medications before you consider the risks and possible benefits.
 The aim of antidepressants is to balance the neurotransmitters (brain chemicals) in the brain, but there is no diagnostic test to measure these neurotransmitters.
 Prescribing antidepressants therefore is based on guess work.
-What we do know is that T3 plays an important role in the brain and scientists have shown how T3 acts like a neurotransmitter.

 The aim of the thyroid hormone replacement therapy should be to relieve all symptoms and signs of hypothyroidism through clinical evaluation and at the same time patients need to watch out for symptoms of excessive thyroid hormone replacement therapy such as heat intolerance, frequent loose stools, inability to hold fingers still, fast resting pulse etc.